mindis/snowplow.github.com/_posts/2012-10-31-snowplow-in-a-universal-analytics-world-what-the-new-version-of-google-analytics-means-for-companies-adopting-snowplow.md

 2. **Event analytics** across platforms, on and offline.
 GA can now report on user's complete journey, not just what they do on websites, but also their behaviours on other digital platforms (esp.  mobile) and offline.

 <a name="whysnowplow" />
-## How do the advances in GA change the case for adopting SnowPlow
+## 2. How do the advances in GA change the case for adopting SnowPlow?

 Prior to the latest announcement, the case for adopting SnowPlow alongside your GA implementation was as follows: